learn-co-curriculum/dsc-matrix-factorization-als/README.md

 ## Recap Matrix Factorization

-In past few lessons, we learned that Matrix factorization functions with following assumptions:
+In the past few lessons, we learned that Matrix factorization functions with the following assumptions:

 - Each user can be described by k attributes or features.

 For example, feature 1 could be a number that says how much each user likes sci-fi movies.
 2, how much he/she likes horror movies and so on.

-- Each item can be described by an analagous set of k attributes or features.
+- Each item can be described by an analogous set of k attributes or features.

-For our MovieLens example, feature 1 for chosen movie might be a number that says how close the movie is to pure sci-fi.
+For our MovieLens example, feature 1 for a chosen movie might be a number that says how close the movie is to pure sci-fi.

-> By multiplying the the features of the user by the features of each item and adding these items together, we will approximate what a user would rate a particular item
+> By multiplying the features of the user by the features of each item and adding these items together, we will approximate what a user would rate a particular item

 ## Introducing a Learning Function

-The simplicity in Matrix Factorization is that we do not have know what these features are.
+The simplicity in Matrix Factorization is that we do not have to know what these features are.
 Nor do we know how many (k) features are relevant.
 We pick a number for $k$ and learn the relevant values for all the features for all the users and items.
 This is essentially the same process used for dimensionality reduction with PCA.

 __How do we integrate learning into this problem?
 By minimizing a loss function, of course__